abg3/Dog-Breed-Classifier-using-CNN/README.md

 Welcome to Convolutional Neural Networks (CNN).
 The project focuses on implementing a classifier to identify dog breeds using CNN from scratch and CNN using transfer learning.
 At the end of the project, we have an algorithm that predicts the closest dog breed a human face resembles.

+# Blog

+If you like to read, please visit my blog-

 # Contents

 The main file in the repository is the dog_app.ipynb, which is the Jupyter notebook containing the process used to create our algorithm and model used to predict the dog breed.
 A copy of this file is also in dog_app.html format.